leaf-node/swirlnet.make-population/API.md

         archive.getSparsities()

-To prepare for the next generation, this function adds highly sparse (novel) genomes to the archive and clears other recent behaviors:
+To prepare for the next generation, this function adds highly sparse (novel) genomes to the archive, clears out other recent behaviors and prunes the archive size if maxArchiveSize is set.

         archive.archiveAndClear()